-Oh no… you can see it coming.
-You’re at the mall play area with your 3-year-old, when another child across the way spots his special fire truck toy.
-He’s headed toward your little guy and your Mommy Bear claws are full-on activated.
+Have you ever found yourself in a tricky sharing situation?
+Maybe you’re at the mall play area with your 3-year-old when another child across the way spots his special fire truck toy.
+He’s headed toward your little guy, and your dreading what’s coming.
 Should my preschooler have to share?
 Why is sharing important for a child anyway?
-Seriously, does no one else teach their kids to leave other people’s stuff alone?
+Do you wonder if anyone else teaches their children to respect other children’s things?
 Then, when the two meet, something completely unexpected happens…

 Whew.
 At that moment, in our pretend scenario, all the efforts you’ve put into training your child how to share, have paid off and it was all worth it!